-As of early Monday, these are the seven most popular LoR decks according to the Mastering Runeterra Meta Tier List:
+As of right now, with about 24 hours of data since Legends of Runeterra's Patch 4.5.0 brought a Variety Patch and kicked off the Eternal Ranked ladder, these are the 7 most popular Standard LoR decks according to Legna the Mastering Runeterra Meta Tier List:

 Overall LoR Ladder Trends